groupdocs-metadata/GroupDocs.Metadata-for-.NET/README.md

 Directory | Description
 --------- | -----------
 [Examples](https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-.NET/tree/master/Examples)  | Contains the package of all .NET examples and sample files that will help you learn how to use product features.
-[Plugins](https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-.NET/tree/master/Plugins/Outlook%20Metadata%20Cleaner) | 1.
-Contains Outlook Metadata Cleaner Add-in that cleans metadata of the selected files and attaches them with email. <br>2.
-Contains Visual Studio Add-in to explore GroupDocs.Metadata for .NET examples.
+[Plugins](https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-.NET/tree/master/Plugins) | Contains the plugins related to GroupDocs.Metadata for Visual Studio.
 [Showcases](https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-.NET/tree/master/Showcases) | Contains the open-source front-end applications.

 ## How to Run the Examples